Skip to main content

 Why it exists

 MadCoolStuff sits in that middle.
-Not breathless, not academic — the voice of someone who has to actually buy the thing.
+Not breathless, not academic — the voice of someone who has to actually buy the thing, deploy the thing, and live with the thing.

 What you'll find here